kleenxcoder/apache-tomcat-deploy-workshop/README.md

 > When you have an older spring boot application you will need to do some modifiactions to get it running.
 In this case go a head and use your favorite search engine and lookup for "Deploy a Spring Boot WAR into a Tomcat Server".

 ### Non spring projects
+> For non spring application use your favorite search engine and lookp for "How to Deploy a WAR File to Tomcat".

 <br/>

 ## 9 Tested with